"The call to courage begins with vulnerability."

 Low authority, low vulnerability: withdrawal.

-"The way to be the most flourishing father is to be a father who understands what his authority and responsibility are within the position — but who also has high vulnerability." —
+"The way to be the most flourishing father is to be a father who understands his authority and responsibility — but who also has high vulnerability.
+And where I struggle is: I've been given the title, the authority.
+So I don't want to let anyone know that I don't have what it takes sometimes." — Jeff

 He sat with that.
-Not to harden back up, but to ask the harder question Crouch's framework raises: What does it look like to lead from a place that is simultaneously strong and exposed?
-To carry the weight of the position without hiding behind it, and to admit limitation without abandoning the people who need you to lead?
+Not to harden back up, but to ask the harder question the Crouch framework raises.
+What does it look like to be simultaneously strong and exposed?
+To carry the weight of the position without disappearing behind it, and to admit limitation without abandoning the people who need someone to actually lead?

 "I wanted my team to flourish," he said.
-"Even when I was suffering in the role, how do I get above that line — how do I still get my team to grow?"
+"Even when I was in a suffering quadrant myself — how do I still get above that line?
+How do I lead them upward even when I'm not there yet?"

 The answer, the room decided together, is not a formula.
 It is a posture.
 And that posture is love.

 "We're not courageous for courage's sake.
 We're not vulnerable for the sake of vulnerability.
-Why would I do that?
-It's risky.
-The reason we do it — the only reason that sustains it — is love for whoever has been entrusted to us." — Sheldon
+The reason we're courageous and vulnerable — the only reason that sustains it — is love for whoever has been entrusted to us." — Sheldon

 — ✦ —